gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

 **Observation Grouping**

 Using a multicomponent approach can extract as much information from an observation dataset as possible and transfer this information to estimated parameters.
 When constructing a PEST dataset, it is often usefull (and convenient) to group observations by type.
 This makes it easier to customize objective function design and track the flow of information from data to parameters (and subsequently to predictions).
-Ideally, each observation grouping should illuminate and constrain parameter estimation related to a separate aspect of the system beiong modelled (Doherty and Hunt, 2010).
+Ideally, each observation grouping should illuminate and constrain parameter estimation related to a separate aspect of the system being modelled (Doherty and Hunt, 2010).
 For example, absolute values of heads may inform parameters that control horizontal flow patterns, whilst vertical diferences between heads in different aquifers may inform parameters that control vertical flow patterns.

 **Observation Weighting**